ellafsd/education-website/README.md

 # 📚 Education Website
 A **responsive** multi-page education website built using **HTML, CSS, and JavaScript**.
-This platform provides an interactive and user-friendly experience for users looking to explore educational courses, read testimonials, and contact instructors.<br><br>
+This platform provides an interactive and user-friendly experience for users looking to explore educational courses, read testimonials, and contact instructors.<br><br><br>

 ## ✨ Features